 - At least one year in business.
 Most lenders require you to be in business for one to two years.
 You might get away with six months in business for lower amounts, but you’ll need a stronger credit score and more business experience.

 - Good personal credit.
-With lenders looking at your personal credit score, you generally need a credit score of 670 or higher, although 775 and up is better for a $600K loan.
-Compare top options for good credit borrowers in our guide on business loans.
+With lenders looking at your personal credit score, you generally need a credit score of 670 or higher, although 720 or more is better for a $600K loan.

 - A personal guarantee.
 All business owners will likely be required to provide a personal guarantee.
-This is especially for unsecured loans that aren’t backed by any kind of collateral.
+This practice is especially common for unsecured loans that aren’t backed by collateral.

 The cost of a $600,000 loan varies depending on your interest rate, fees and loan term.